fangsitang/fangsitang/README.md

 # Hi, I'm Fang 👋
-I'm passionate about finance, portfolio management & trading - all things related to maximizing ROI 🫡 📈.
-Also very interested in business, AI and tech!
+I'm passionate about finance & portfolio management - all things related to maximizing ROI 🫡 📈.

+I've worked in business, finance and sales since 2021.
 Here's a brief overview of my info, skills, past work and projects 👇 :

 ## Contact